dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 \end{align*}
 $$

 or, time averaging over one stroke time $$T$$ you get the time-averaged Power $$\overline{P}$$.
-Now we can start to keep track of something everyone wants to know about ...how much raw power you're putting out.
+Now we can start to keep track of something everyone wants to know about: how much raw power you're putting out.

 $$
 \begin{align*}